Shoulder Arthroplasty

 HOSPITAL STAY

-Your arm will be immobilized in a vest for the first six weeks after the operation.
+Your arm will be immobilized on an abduction pillow for the first six weeks after the operation.
 Nevertheless, from the first day onwards you will take up passive and supported movement exercises with our physiotherapists and carry them out independently.
-In addition, a motion machine will be used after a few days.
-The hospital stay will last about one week.
+The hospital stay will last about 3-4 nights.

 DISCHARGE